mlmurray/anti-spam/README.md

-# Anti spam switch 1.0.0
+# Anti Spam Plugin 1.0.0
 A Google Chrome extension that prevents spam websites from hijacking your browser by offering a "anti spam" switch.